 Staying in a hotel?

-If you are willing to book stays through hotels.com (thereby forgoing elite status perks and loyalty points directly with the hotel), the Capital One Venture Rewards Credit Card is a solid bet.
-It offers 10 miles per dollar spent when using its co-branded hotels.com link and paying with the card.
+If you are willing to book stays through hotels.com (thereby forgoing elite status perks and loyalty points directly with the hotel), the Capital One® Venture® Rewards Credit Card is a solid bet.
+It offers 10x miles per dollar spent when using its hotels.com/venture link and booking and paying with the card.

 If you don’t have this card, the Citi Prestige and Chase Sapphire Reserve still award 3x points for every dollar spent at hotels.
 If you are staying at a Fine Hotels & Resorts property, The Platinum Card from American Express dishes out 5x points per dollar spent if you book directly through American Express.